USEPA/WNTR/documentation/gis.rst

 External datasets that are defined using geospatial data objects can be utilized within WNTR to add attributes to the water network model and the analysis.
 Example external datasets include:

-* Point geometries that contain utility billing data, hydrant locations, or valve locations.
+* Point geometries that contain utility billing data, hydrant locations, isolation valve locations, or the location of emergency services.
   These geometries can be associated with points and lines in a water network model by snapping the point to the nearest component.
-* LineString or MultiLineString geometries that contain street layout, or earthquake fault lines.
+* LineString or MultiLineString geometries that contain street layout or earthquake fault lines.
   These geometries can be associated with points and lines in a water network model by finding the intersection.
 * Polygon geometries that contain elevation, building footprints, zoning, land cover, hazard maps, census data, demographics, or social vulnerability.
   These geometries can be associated with points and lines in a water network model by finding the intersection.